sturtesm/AppDRESTAPI-SDK/README.md

 client using either Jersey libraries or base java IO classes.
 The RESTAccess solution relies on a core class org.appdynamics.appdrestapi.RESTAccess.

+The AppDynamics 3.9 controller has added additional functionality, the SDK version 1.0.14 is written to take advantage of this functionality.
+The new features in the SDK are not compatible with 3.8 controllers, if you need the SDK please use version 1.0.13 for 3.8 controllers.

 Requirements:
 ------------